Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-The facility is available to all users, regardless of residency, however, non-residents are required to pay a daily admission price or purchase a pass in order to use the facilities.
+The facility is available to all users, regardless of residency; membership pricing/daily admission rates vary depending on residency.
+All users much purchase an ID card on their initial visit if they wish to access the track, gymnasium, fitness center, indoor pool, or game room.
 In addition, some programs and events conducted by the department may only be open to residents of the city.

 Unfortunately, we have a limited number of lockers for use in our facility.
 Therefore all items must be taken with you when you leave.
 For your security, we ask that you bring a lock or check one out at our front desk.